canonical/notebook-operators/image-definitions/README.md

 build.sh
 ```

-Tag will be set to contents of `version.txt` file and registry will be set to default `charmedkubeflow`.
+Tag will be set to contents of `version.txt` file.
 If different tag and registry required supply required parameters:

 ```
 build.sh <tag> <registry>
 ```

+Note that in some of `Makefile(s)` registry is ignored.

 ### Security scan